Simple answers to the most frequently asked questions regarding Land Registry transfer fees in Cyprus property transactions.

 The purchaser (or transferee) is responsible for paying the transfer fees.

-On the date of the transfer of ownership, at the office of the District Land Registry, as an integral part of the process the Land Registry will calculate the applicable transfer fees and they must be paid, at the cashier desk, before the land registry official will accept to finalize the transfer process.
+On the date of the transfer of ownership, at the office of the relevant District Land Registry, as an integral part of the process, the Land Registry will calculate the applicable transfer fees, which must be paid at the cashier’s desk, before the Land Registry official will accept to finalize the transfer process.

 Transfer fees are calculated based on the market value of the property on the transfer date, using a tiered rate system.

 Yes, the Land Registry website has an online calculator to easily determine transfer fees.
-You can also find a lot of private realtor and other online website you have accurate calculator tools.
+You can also find many private real estate and other websites that offer accurate calculator tools.

 Yes, the Land Registry can use its own calculation of market value in determining transfer fees, typically where they find it significantly differs from the agreed purchase price.
 It is generally at their discretion whether to adopt the purchase price or impose another market value, however you have a right to legally challenge their decision, if you disagree.

 No transfer fees are required if VAT is applicable to the transaction.
-In other words no transfer fees apply for purchase of newly developed property from property developers.
-Additionally no transfer fees apply if the transfer is part of a company reorganization.
+In other words, no transfer fees apply for purchase of newly developed property from property developers, or for properties otherwise deemed new under applicable VAT laws.
+Additionally, no transfer fees apply if the transfer is part of a company reorganization.
+Furthermore, properties transferred as gifts or between relatives are wholly or partially exempt from transfer fees.

 Yes, there is a 50% discount on transfer fees for transactions not subject to VAT.